sha512man/whalesome/README.md

 - `RUN_INIT_SCRIPTS` - Set 0 to not run init scripts, _default is `1`_
 - `USER` - Set user to create user with specific UID, group with specific GUI, homedir and start subprocess, eg: `www-data:501` (on Mac), `www-data:1000` (on Linux),  _default is empty_

+## Rootless

+Now are prepared these packages:

+- `nginx/fpm`
+- `php/fpm`

+the other packages will be preparing